daylight-lab/III/home-bias/README.md

 Simpler methods:
 - Just see *how different* countries' websites are from one another.
 Imagine a big confusion matrix....
 - Just compare each country's rankings to the global rankings?
+    - Result: Not a whole lot of diversity.
+Ranges from 42 to 50.
+Maybe that's enough diversity, though?